Skip to main content

 Broadcast and Cinematic Arts professor Dr. Will Anderson has received an award from the Broadcast Education Association's Festival of Media Arts for his work School Spirits.
 This festival works to highlight the work of both faculty and students from over 250 colleges, of which Dr. Anderson's School Spirits was awarded Best in Competition for Mixed Interactive Multimedia Storytelling.

 School Spirits is an audio drama focusing on the history of CMU's buildings, using QR codes to create an interactive experience that sheds light on the changes Central has undergone over the years.
 A work six years in the making, School Spirits utilizes the audio drama medium to allow visitors around campus to listen in on the history Central Michigan University's buildings.
-Featuring the voices of various CMU employees, including President Bob Davies, Dr. Anderson worked with over a dozen students, staff, and alumni on this award-winning interactive audio drama.
+Featuring the voices of various CMU employees, including President (Emeritus) Bob Davies, Dr. Anderson worked with over a dozen students, staff, and alumni on this award-winning interactive audio drama.
 66 Trips to Lansing by Will Anderson

 Dr. Anderson was also awarded a Silver award by the HEAR Now Festival hosted by the National Audio Theater Festivals for both School Spirits and his newest work Sixty Six Trips to Lansing.
 The National Audio Theaters Festivals is the largest organization for audio drama producers ad talent, and Dr. Anderson attests his success this year as a "testament to the quality and efforts of he many people at CMU who helped."